Natu Mmbaga, MD, FACOG

 Dr. Mmbaga completed her undergraduate degree in Biology and Chemistry at Middle Tennessee State University.
 She spent two years conducting and publishing research in Neuroscience prior to completing her Medical Degree at Meharry Medical College.
 During her Medical training, she spent time abroad working in OB/GYN clinics in Tanzania as well as health advocacy endeavors for the underserved here in the United States.
 In addition to her charitable efforts, she excelled academically.
 She graduated with high honors and was inducted to the Alpha Omega Alpha Medical Honor Society, a distinction bestowed upon only a small fraction of all medical students nationally.

 She attended OB/GYN Residency training at Yale, completing 4 years training at Yale New Haven Hospital.
 During that time, she published numerous articles in peer reviewed Journals and completed her training under some of the Nation’s leading experts in the field of obstetrics and gynecology.
 She was trained in various minimally invasive gynecologic techniques, including robotic surgery.
 Her interests and surgical skills earned her the AAGL Special Resident in Minimally Invasive Gynecology award at Yale.

 Dr. Mmbaga is board certified.
 She is a Diplomate of The American Board of Obstetrics and Gynecology and a member of the American Congress of Obstetricians and Gynecologists.
 She is a member of the American Association of Gynecologic Laparoscopists.

-A self-described “foodie”, Dr. Mmbaga enjoys dining with family and friends, travelling, and running during her spare time and most recently spending time with her new born daughter.
+A self-described “foodie”, Dr. Mmbaga enjoys dining with family and friends, travelling, and Pilates during her spare time and spending time with her two daughters.